Chacin, Brewers' bullpen blank Dodgers 4-0 for 2-1 NLCS lead

 Chacin was much better when it counted most.
 The right-hander struck out six and walked two while outpitching Buehler.

+Buehler retired 10 of the next 11 batters, with only Arcia reaching on an error by Machado at shortstop.

 The Brewers struck again in the sixth.
-Bellinger was slow to chase Shaw's triple off the top of the center-field wall and missed making the catch by inches before the ball caromed away.
+Bellinger was slow to chase Shaw's triple off the top of the wall in center and missed making the catch by inches before the ball caromed away.

 Shaw scored on Buehler's wild pitch to Jesus Aguilar.
-The ball bounced off Grandal, who scrambled after it near the third-base line while Shaw ran to the plate, making it 2-0.
+The ball bounced up and to the left of Grandal, who scrambled after it near the third-base line while Shaw ran to the plate, giving the Brewers a 2-0 lead.

-In the seventh, Erik Kratz doubled and Arcia followed with a two-run shot to right field.
+Milwaukee tacked on two more in the seventh.
+Erik Kratz doubled and Arcia followed with a two-run shot to right field.

 Puig chased the ball as it drifted into the lower right-field seats on a night when the first Santa Ana winds of the fall arrived, buffeting the stadium with cool, sustained gusts for most of the game.